serma-safety-security/Flipper-Zero-CAN-FD-HS-HW/README.md

 ![Screenshot](Picture.png)

-/!\ All informations are Work In Progress and are subject to modifications without notice /!\
+** /!\ All informations are Work In Progress and are subject to modifications without notice /!\ **

-This Gitlab repository contains the development files of the Flipper Zero CAN FD HS Module Board .
+This Gitlab repository contains the development files of the Flipper Zero CAN FD HS Module Board.

 The Flipper Zero CAN FD HS Module Board is a custom electronic board designed by SERMA Safety & Security to enable a Flipper Zero to use CAN FD / HS protocol and thus communicate with ECU's or others devices.